 Kristina Holey + Marie Veronique Soothing B3 Serum is ideal if you’re looking for a clean and natural option.
 This gel is chock-full of calming botanicals, 10% niacinamide and no fragrance, essential oils or silicone.

 Sobel Skin Rx 15% Niacinamide Gel Serum

-Sobel Skin Rx 15% Niacinamide Gel Serum is a high-dose treatment that was found in clinical tests to increase skin elasticity by 60% and skin firmness by 48%.
+Sobel Skin Rx 15% Niacinamide Gel Serum is a concentrated 15% niacinamide treatment that was found in clinical tests to increase skin elasticity by 60% and skin firmness by 48%.
 It has a gel texture and is free of oil, silicone and fragrance.

 The Ordinary Niacinamide 10% + Zinc 1%

-The Ordinary Niacinamide 10% + Zinc 1% is aimed at acne-prone skin and is boosted by zinc for its additional oil-balancing properties.
-It's also oil-free, silicone-free and fragrance-free.
-Note: this one does have a tendency to ball up under other products, but you can try these tips to prevent pilling.
+The Ordinary Niacinamide 10% + Zinc 1% is aimed at acne-prone skin, with 10% niacinamide boosted by 1% zinc for its additional oil-balancing properties.
+Not only is it budget-friendly, it’s also oil-free, silicone-free and fragrance-free.

 SkinCeuticals Discoloration Defense

 SkinCeuticals Discoloration Defense is ideal for stubborn discolourations, brown patches and post-acne marks.
 Not only does it contain 5% niacinamide, it also has three other pigmentation-fighting ingredients: 3% tranexamic acid, 1% kojic acid and 5% HEPES (sulfonic acid).